samoff04/Calculator/README.md

 - Upon confirming the leave action, the calculator disables all input and displays a friendly goodbye popup.
 - Responsive layout with vibrant gradients and intuitive animations.
 - Error handling for invalid inputs and division by zero.

-This project is excellent for beginners to intermediate developers to learn JavaScript event handling, DOM manipulation, CSS animations, and modular coding practices.

 ---